top of page

 Surfers of Arima Surf House checking the waves

-1. Thinking you’ll stand up on your first day
+1. Thinking you’ll stand up on the first day

 2. Comparing yourself to others